 Weather conditions play a major role in determining the extent of soil drying.
 Hot sunny weather will increase the rate of water uptake by the roots, whereas rainfall during the summer can restore the water that has been taken.
 As the hottest and driest conditions tend to be in South East England, it has the greatest risk.
-For other, wetter, parts of the country, the guidance allows for reducing the required foundation depth.
+For other parts of the country the guidance allows for reducing the required foundation depth where the risk is less.